Wrap It Up

 Upon install if the package prerequisites are not found on the computer they’ll be automatically downloaded.

 If the package is to be shared commercially (or even open sourced) so that it can be used other data scientists, then it needs to contain some package metadata.
-A complete list of metadata arguments that can be given to the setup function is available here.
-Whilst a more detailed guide into packaging python distribution is available at this link
+A complete list of metadata arguments that can be given to the setup function.
+Whilst a more detailed guide into packaging python distribution is available at The Hitchhiker’s Guide to Packaging.

 Hopefully, this blog post helps Data Scientists out there to write cleaner, more modular code, speeds up their workflow and also saves them having their code mocked by software engineers!